ole/swiftui-layout-inspector/README.md

 4. The parent view positions its children.

 Complex layouts in SwiftUI can be achieved by composing built-in views and view modifiers.
-The tricky part about understanding the SwiftUI layout system is learning the layout behavior of the built-in views.
+The tricky part about understanding the layout system is learning the layout behavior of the built-in views, many of which are poorly documented (as of November 2022).
 This package aims to help you learn.

 ## Components